dkfbasel/vuex-i18n/readme.md

 ```

-The `$t()` method also allows for inclusion of dynamic parameters that can be
+Dynamic parameters that can be passed to the transslation method in the form of
-passed to the method in the form of key/value pairs
+key/value pairs.

 ```javascript
 <div>